Nutrition Counseling for those in cancer treatment and recovery.

 Group sessions for friends and family members affected by a loved one’s cancer diagnosis are designed to meet the needs of each unique group.
 Please feel free to contact Stephanie directly with your inquiry about nutrition and cancer care programming.

-**Active in a cancer support group and wanting to add a nutrition component?
+Active in a cancer support group that wants a nutrition component?